Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling)

 Public Health Educator on Substance Abuse

-Graduates may choose careers in public health, focusing on addiction prevention and education.
-Public health educators develop programs that inform the public about the risks of substance abuse and promote healthy choices.
-They work in communities, schools, health departments, and nonprofits, often collaborating with other health professionals to create broad-reaching health initiatives and campaigns.
+Health educators on substance abuse design and implement programs that raise awareness about the risks of substance use and promote healthy lifestyle choices.
+They work in communities, schools, health departments, and nonprofit organizations, collaborating with other health professionals to develop public education campaigns and initiatives that support prevention and wellness at scale.

 Addictions Research Analyst